-Project / Produced by / Role / purpose document involved (Ministry of Housing, Communities and Local Government) Oxfordshire authorities, on affordable housing and infrastructure delivery.
-Oxfordshire Strategic Housing Market Assessment (SHMA) (April 2014) and Oxfordshire Growth Needs Assessment (OGNA) Jointly commissioned by all Oxfordshire districts with County Council in support.
+Project / Produced by / Role / purpose document involved Oxfordshire Local Industrial Strategy - Oxfordshire Investment Plan (August 2020) Oxfordshire Local Enterprise Partnership Prepared by the LEP, it translates the ideas and aspirations of the Local Industrial Strategy into a programme of delivery and updates the LIS.
+The Oxfordshire Infrastructure Strategy (OxIS) Officers from the Oxfordshire authorities and other stakeholders The Oxfordshire Infrastructure Strategy (OxIS) was an Oxfordshire Growth Board (now FoP) commissioned project involving the county's six local authorities and OxLEP, with the purpose of prioritising our infrastructure requirements to 2040 and beyond.
+Oxfordshire Strategic Vision Future Oxfordshire Partnership (FOP) The Future Oxfordshire Partnership has developed a Strategic Vision for Oxfordshire that sets out its ambition for the county.
+The Vision will be used to help create an agreed set of long-term, strategic economic, infrastructure and environmental priorities designed to deliver the outcomes that local people want.
+Oxfordshire Housing and Growth Deal (2018) All Oxfordshire councils and Oxfordshire LEP Approved and signed off by government (Ministry of Housing, Communities and Local Government) The Oxfordshire authorities signed a Housing and Growth Deal with the government which comprised £215 million of funding to be granted to support the ambition to plan for and deliver 100,000 homes in Oxfordshire by 2031.
+This was linked to a number of other commitments from government and the Oxfordshire authorities, on affordable housing and infrastructure delivery.
+Oxfordshire Strategic Housing Market Assessment (SHMA) (April 2014) and Oxfordshire Growth Needs Assessment (OGNA) (2021) Housing and Jointly commissioned by all Oxfordshire districts with County Council in support.
 The SHMA was a technical study to help the Oxfordshire districts understand how many homes will be needed in the period 2011-2031.
 It also considered the housing needs of specific groups such as older people, minority groups and people with disabilities.
-(The OGNA (published in 2021) identified the housing and employment needs for Oxfordshire at this time.)
-Housing and Economic Needs Assessment (December 2022) Housing and Economic Needs Assessment commissioned by Oxford Cherwell Councils to inform their Local Plans.
-A study to provide an objective assessment of housing and employment needs in Oxfordshire.
-Evidence to support policies towards to achieving net zero (January 2023) Oxfordshire County Council and Cherwell district Council and stakeholders.
+The OGNA (published in 2021) identified the housing and employment needs for Oxfordshire at this time.
+It has now been superseded by the HENA.
+Economic Needs Assessment (December 2022) Economic Needs Assessment commissioned by Oxford and Cherwell Councils and employment needs in Oxfordshire.

+Project / document Produced by / involved Role / purpose to inform their Local Plans.
+Evidence to support policies towards achieving net zero (January 2023) Oxfordshire County Council and Cherwell district Council and stakeholders.
 Review of policy, legislation and best practice to inform the Local Plan and wider Council policies and strategies.
 Gypsy and travellers needs assessment for Oxfordshire Oxfordshire authorities A study is being commissioned to identify the needs of Gypsy and travellers across Oxfordshire meeting the requirements of government planning policy to inform Local Plans.
 Transport assessment and commissioning of modelling Cherwell District Council and Oxfordshire County Council A transport assessment to inform the Local Plan and modelling for the County.